-NPR 112 PRACTICE IN ACUTE AND CHRONIC MEDICAL-SURGICAL CONDITIONS OF ADULTS AND THE ELDERLY II 2 credits (90 hours)
+NPR 112 PRACTICE IN ACUTE AND CHRONIC MEDICAL-SURGICAL CONDITIONS OF ADULTS AND THE ELDERLY II

 In this course, the student applies knowledge in the care of adults and seniors with acute and severe chronic conditions with sensory, neurological, cardiovascular, digestive, urinary and reproductive system problems.
 In addition, knowledge of pathological alterations, prevention methods and nursing activities are applied to develop the concept of self-care and health prevention.